folio-org/mod-inventory-update/README.md

 MIU can be instructed to leave certain properties in place when updating Instances, holdings records, and Items.

+The default behavior of MIU is to simply replace the entire record, except for the ID (UUID) and version.
+The default behavior can be changed using the `retainExistingValues` [schema](ramls/instructions/retention.json).

-For example to retain all existing values in Item records that are not include in the request body to MIU, use the retainExistingValues [schema](ramls/instructions/retention.json)
+For example, to retain all existing Item properties that are not included in the request body to MIU, use these instructions:

 ```
 "processing": {